-From the poll on getting information on the internet, let's treat "get information" as a "1" all other responses as a "0".
+From the poll on race relations in Los Angeles, let's treat "improved" as a "1" all other responses as a "0".
 Let's call these the tickets and put them in the 'box".
+From this, we can see how they arrived at the "margin of error" for the sample as a whole and for African Americans as a group.

-Then let's substitute our percentages from the sample for our box percentages (which are actually unknown).
+Let's substitute our percentages from the sample for our box percentages (which are actually unknown because we don't know what all residents in Los Angeles think about race relations).